KAY-imaging/OA-pipeline/README.md

 ```

+To avoid the common error of Avizo auto-threshold setting, we preform the shift of the frame to the histogram values that will allow for proper visualization.

 **'first_point_shift'** defines the percentage by which the left autorange limit is moved
 Calculated as (default_autorange - default_autorange * first_point_shift)